shrihari-kulkarni-25/academyeureka-microservices/README.md

 * This project divides a single application into 4 individual components(micro-services) namely courseservice, facutlyservice, feeservice, studentservice.
 * These 4 micro-services implement CRUD operations on 4 corresponding tables in the MYSQL database.
 * Thereby developing and working on those 4 components(services) separately without having to depend on each other.
 * Thus implementing Microservices Architecture.
-Also, this project implements circuit breaker using Hyserix.
+Also, this project implements circuit breaker using Hysterix.

 ### Detailed Description